sunlightsuraj/fan-php/README.md

 1. Download or clone repo
 2. goto db/ folder and run sql queries which will create mvc_test database and a user table in that database
 3. now goto app/core/ folder and open config.php and change as your configuration
-4. also open .htaccess file and in line no 4 change that 'fan-php' to your project folder name